Esri/drought-tracker/README.md

 See the License for the specific language governing permissions and limitations under the License.

-A copy of the license is available in the repository's [license.txt]( https://raw.github.com/Esri/drought-tracker/master/LICENSE.txt) file.
+A copy of the license is available in the repository's [license.txt](https://github-admin.esri.com/doc/LICENSE.txt) file.

-## Contributing

-Esri welcomes contributions from anyone and everyone.
-Please see our [guidelines for contributing](https://github.com/esri/contributing).

 ## Contact

 For questions or comments about the Drought Aware app, please contact us at [environment@esri.com](mailto:environment@esri.com)

 Released in 2024.

-Ken Baloun - Project Manager

 John Nelson - Cartography, Design